|Shareholder; Co-Chair, Fiduciary Litigation|

 The Woodlands, Texas 77380

 Stephanie Loomis-Price handles federal gift and estate tax litigation against the Internal Revenue Service, as well as state fiduciary and probate controversy work.
 She has assisted clients in numerous cases in the United States Tax Court, the United States Court of Federal Claims, and the United States Court of Appeals for the Fifth, Eighth, and Eleventh Circuits, as well as County Probate Courts across Texas.
 She also counsels clients regarding complex estate administration.
-Stephanie currently serves on Council for the Real Property, Trusts and Estates Law Section of the American Bar Association, as well as Co-Chair of the Continuing Legal Education Committee of the same organization.
+Stephanie currently serves as Assistant Finance Officer for the Real Property, Trusts and Estates Law Section of the American Bar Association, as well as Co-Chair of the Continuing Legal Education Committee and Co-Vice Chair of the Income and Transfer Tax Planning Group of the same organization.

 Board Certified in Estate Planning and Probate Law, Stephanie is a Fellow of the American College of Trust and Estate Counsel.

 While her cases have included numerous challenging fiduciary litigation matters involving trustees, beneficiaries and grantors, her involvement in such litigation has increased markedly in recent years.
-That experience has mirrored similar involvement from several colleagues within the firm, resulting in the firm's formation of the Fiduciary Litigation Practice Group to coalesce and capitalize on the impressive experience of Winstead attorneys in this burgeoning area of practice.
+That experience has mirrored similar involvement from several colleagues within the firm, resulting in the firm's formation of the Fiduciary Litigation Practice Group of which Stephanie serves as the Co-Chair to coalesce and capitalize on the impressive experience of Winstead attorneys in this burgeoning area of practice.

 Prior to entering private practice, Stephanie served as a law clerk to the Honorable Lawrence S. Margolis of the United States Court of Federal Claims in Washington, D.C.